seanbelverstone/antre/README.md

 - xState's state machine for combat scenarios.
 - Supabase for authorization and saving progress
 - Material-Ui for logos and component bases
+- Backgrounds and enemy images generated with Google Gemini to increase immersion.

 [Play here!](seanbelverstone.github.io/antre)